-Ironically, despite making peace with the idea of giving my body up to motherhood, I’m about the thinnest I’ve ever been.
+Ironically, despite having made peace with the idea of giving my body up to motherhood, I’m about the thinnest I’ve ever been.
 I was very surprised that I snapped back so quickly after delivering our daughters; but I like to think I put the hard work in to make that happen.
-(Alas, since becoming a mum, I’ve been unable to find the time to continue the same level of training.)

 Before (and during) my first pregnancy, I was the healthiest I’ve ever been: I was lean, fit, and strong.
-Then I lost most of my fitness and muscle for a while (apart from my guns, they’re still there thanks to Princess Pixie and subsequently here sister, both of whom have demanded to be cuddled and carried a lot).
+Then I lost most of my fitness and muscle for a while (apart from my guns, they’re still there thanks to Princess Pixie and subsequently here sister, both of whom have demanded to be carried a lot).
 I always said I’d get it back though, and I finally have.

 I’m ashamed to know I’d be less accepting of being unfit if it were outwardly obvious.
 This is my legacy of having been overweight.

 Yet those things I consider weaknesses in myself, I know I’d encourage others to accept and even embrace (subject to health).

 Since gaining and then losing an extra two stones or so in my early twenties, I have never stopped feeling overweight, irrespective of my size.
 Although I’m relieved to say that has eased since I became a mummy.
 I have a rather strange relationship with my body these days…

 In contrast to my self-criticism, I have a new-found awe and respect for the female body, including – and specifically – my own:

 Because I created the best things on this earth: I grew two human beings.
 I delivered them and nourished them from my body.
-How can I fail to be moved by that when they are the reason for everything?
+How can I fail to be moved by that when they are my reasons for everything?